top of page

 Pro Tips:

-Coffee Grinder: When I’m making 12-18 oz of coffee I use a conical burr hand crank coffee grinder just like the one I sell on my website's Gear page.
+Coffee Grinder: When I’m making 12-18 oz of coffee I use a conical burr hand crank coffee grinder.
 It's very efficient, easy to use, and offers several different grind settings.
 Once you set it to your desired grind it will always reproduce that grind.

 NOTE: The best practice is to always precisely weigh your whole-bean coffee, then fresh grind the exact amount of coffee you plan on brewing within 15 minutes of grinding.